FooBarWidget/distributed-lock-google-cloud-storage-ruby/README.md

 Initialize a Lock instance.
 It must be backed by a Google Cloud Storage bucket and object.
 Then do your work within a `#synchronize` block.

 **Important:** If your work is a long-running operation, then also be sure to call `#check_health!` _periodically_ to check whether the lock is still healthy.
 This call throws an exception if it's not healthy.
-Learn more in section "Lock health check".
+Learn more in [Long-running operations, lock refreshing and lock health checking](#long-running-operations-lock-refreshing-and-lock-health-checking).

 ~~~ruby
 require 'distributed-lock-google-cloud-storage'